mtth/avsc/README.md

 [`User.avsc`](benchmarks/schemas/User.avsc) | 116k | 284k

-In fact, it is generally faster than the built-in JSON parser (also producing encodings orders of magnitude smaller before compression).
+In fact, it is generally faster than the built-in JSON parser (also producing encodings orders of magnitude smaller without compression).
 See the [benchmarks][] page for the raw numbers.